 The season of Hajj is approaching.
-Millions of Muslims are preparing to gather in Makkah and the sacred places to respond to Allah’s invitation to visit His House; an invitation announced by Prophet Ibrahim and then renewed by Prophet Muhammad.
+Normally, millions of Muslims prepare to observe this worship at this time every year.
+They prepare to gather in Makkah and the sacred places to respond to Allah’s invitation to visit His House; an invitation announced by Prophet Ibrahim and then renewed by Prophet Muhammad.

 Hadiths about Hajj

 But why is Hajj so important?
 Why does Hajj ban cause all this frustration among many Muslims?

 The following collection of Hadiths show how Muslims see Hajj and why they hold it dear.

 Among the many and diverse rituals of Islam, Hajj is a main component.
 It is an indispensable pillar of Islam according to the following hadith:

 1. `Abdullah ibn `Umar (may Allah be pleased with him) quoted the Prophet (peace and blessings be upon him) as saying: